hds/hegdenu.net/content/posts/understanding-async-await-3.md

 The runtime is single threaded.

-So the new task created with `YieldlessMutexGuard` must wait until the current task yields to the runtime.
+So the new task created with `yieldless_mutex_access()` must wait until the current task yields to the runtime.

 This means that the `HoldMutexGuard` future is run first.